walkeralan123/walkeralan123.github.io/_pages/about.md

 My name is Yishuo Cai (蔡艺硕), I'm currently a senior undergraduate student at the [School of Computer Science and Engineering (CSE)](https://cse.csu.edu.cn/), [Central South University (CSU)](https://www.csu.edu.cn/) with GPA ranking **1/197**, pursuing a B.E. degree in Software Engineering.
 Now, I am an incoming Ph.D. candidate at the [School of Computer Science](https://cs.pku.edu.cn/), [**Peking University (PKU)**](https://www.pku.edu.cn/)

-Previously, I explored research in Trustworthy AI, with a focus on:
+Previously, I explored research in multiple areas, particularly in Trustworthy AI, with a focus:

 - Evaluation, Safety aspects of large language models (LLMs) (published at *EMNLP'24*)
 - Backdoor attacks in real-world scenarios like model quantization (published at *ICML'24* and *CVPR'24*)